 One of the areas we have been working on is standardization across the portfolio of products, with a view to ensuring that common integrations exist for all of the products and not just some of them.

-With that in mind, the following enhancements apply to: Web UI Tester, Performance Tester, and Integration Tester.
+With that in mind, the following enhancements apply to: Functional Tester, Performance Tester, and Integration Tester.

 Dedicated Ant execution plugin

 You can now integrate your tests with a wide range of Continuous Integration platforms using Ant.
 This is a very common tool used by many organizations and offers greater simplicity when building a scripted execution solution.

 Execute tests by using the Jenkins plugin

 Jenkins is one of the largest Continuous Integration platforms in use today and supporting our customers in getting value from this is something we are very keen on enabling.
 With that in mind we now offer dedicated plugins for executing test cases from Jenkins.

 With these plugins and the Ant execution capability, we’ve really rounded out the integration scenarios.
 With that said, we do have more work to do in this area and the team is working on further enhancements that we will be sharing in future release blog.

 Use SSL and Smart Card authentication in the Quality Manager adapter